WebBurnout/config/README.md

 ## Install

+For iTerm you will need to open settings and set it to load the preferences from this directory.

 To use the config files, create symbolick links to the correct location (you probably need to remove the ones that are there).